 Incorporating these principles into your media planning strategy ensures a balanced, data-driven approach to adapting to budget limitations, maximizing the potential of available resources.

 What’s Next for Media Planning?

 One thing is clear – media planners need to get comfortable with discomfort.
-If media planners want to stay ahead of the curve, they need to:
+If you want to stay ahead of the curve, you need to: